mavel101/dsv2pulseq/README.md

 ## Sequence simulation

+Simulate the sequence with the following settings:
-The sequence should be simulated in transversal orientation with phase-encode direction A->P and no FOV shift (which is the default).
+- Transversal orientation with phase-encode direction A->P and no FOV shift (which is the default)
-It has to be simulated with RF phase output (sim /RFP+).
-Mandatory dsv files are "_INF", "_RFD", "_RFP", "_GRX", "_GRY" and "_GRZ".
+- Simulate with RF phase output (sim /RFP+).
+- Mandatory dsv files are "_INF", "_RFD", "_RFP", "_GRX", "_GRY" and "_GRZ".

 Example data "MiniFLASH.dsv" can be found in the test/test_data folder.
 These simulation files are from the Siemens MiniFLASH demo sequence.

 ## Create Pulseq output